crowd-parser/sentimentjs/README.md

 In the future, we hope to add more "layers," such as a "negation layer" and perhaps a "movie layer" that catches normal words that are actually movies.

+Our base word lists come from renowned researchers Minqing Hu and Bing Liu, who authored this paper

+_Minqing Hu and Bing Liu.
+"Mining and Summarizing Customer Reviews."_
+_Proceedings of the ACM SIGKDD International Conference on Knowledge_ _Discovery and Data Mining (KDD-2004), Aug 22-25, 2004, Seattle, Washington, USA_

 ## Installation

 `npm install sentimentjs`